Foreign tax relief

 Social security (totalisation) agreements

-Korea currently has social security agreements in effect with Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Chile, China, the Czech Republic, Denmark, France, Germany, Hungary, India, Ireland, Italy, Japan, Mongolia, the Netherlands, Poland, Romania, Slovakia, Spain, Sweden, Switzerland, Turkey, the United Kingdom, the United States, and Uzbekistan as of November 2016.
+Korea currently has social security agreements in effect with Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Chile, China, the Czech Republic, Denmark, Finland, France, Germany, Hungary, India, Ireland, Italy, Japan, Mongolia, the Netherlands, Peru, Poland, Quebec, Romania, Slovakia, Spain, Sweden, Switzerland, Turkey, the United Kingdom, the United States, and Uzbekistan as of April 2019.
 The social security agreements are intended to help those who have contributed premiums to the national pension plans of two different countries; it allows them to obtain benefit eligibility by combining total periods of coverage in both countries (i.e. totalisation).
 Nonetheless, the agreement must be reviewed since detailed provisions can vary depending on the respective agreement.